5 ways to KYC your customer

 Offer a seamless customer experience and enable self on-boarding journey as a part of your flows.

-Though is automated for most of the process, it still require manual intervention of agents to view and verify documents.
+Though is automated for most of the process, it still requires the manual intervention of agents to view and verify documents.

 ML driven Video ID based KYC